archywillhe/0a-Jekyll/_posts/2015-06-08-jekyll-in-3min.md

 </li>
 </ol>

+> If you are interested in server architecture, you can learn about the new infrastructure used by GitHub Pages&trade; in production (since Jan 2015) [here](http://githubengineering.com/rearchitecting-github-pages/).
+>
->Despite advocating for Jekyll 3.0 & Angular, I built this site of mine using Jekyll 2.4, without any JS framework or heavy library (jQuery is used only by 2 articles, and the reason being that I'm using a small widget I wrote some time ago that depends on jQuery.
-If I have the time I'm thinking of rewriting the widget in vanilla JS).
+>Despite advocating for Jekyll 3.0 & Angular, I built this site of mine using Jekyll 2.4, without any JS framework or heavy library (jQuery is used only by 2 articles because they rely on a small jQuery widget I wrote some time ago).
 I just want to keep things lightweight & simple (although I do have some really messy code in my templating files as a consequence of a pointless challenge I gave myself to hack around under the limitation imposed by the GitHub Pages&trade; Jekyll).
+So I'm considering using Angular.